-The generic sample preparation reagents (cobas® 4800 System Sample Preparation Kit 2, cobas® 4800 System Lysis Kit 2 and cobas® 4800 System Wash Buffer Kit) are available in two kit sizes, each sufficient for 10 runs of up to either 24 or 96 samples, which include the controls and samples to be run. cobas® HBV is available in a single kit size sufficient to test up to 120 (10×12) samples, including controls and samples.
-The cobas® HBV/HCV/HIV-1 Control Kit is available in a single kit size and can support all run configurations.
+The generic sample preparation reagents (cobas[®] 4800 System Sample Preparation Kit 2, cobas[®] 4800 System Lysis Kit 2 and cobas[®] 4800 System Wash Buffer Kit) are available in two kit sizes, each sufficient for 10 runs of up to either 24 or 96 samples, which include the controls and specimens to be run. cobas[®] HBV is available in a single kit size sufficient to test up to 120 (10×12) samples, including controls and specimens.
+The cobas[®] HBV/HCV/HIV-1 Control Kit is available in a single kit size and can support all run configurations.
 For each test batch, one HBV/HCV/HIV-1 Low Positive Control, one HBV/HCV/HIV-1 High Positive Control and one Negative Control must be used.
-For a single test run, the maximum number of samples allowed is 93 samples and 3 controls.
+For a single test run, the maximum number of samples allowed is 93 specimens and 3 controls.
+The test procedure is described in detail in the cobas[®] 4800 System Operator's Manual for cobas[®] HBV.